4 Reaction Rates and Rate Expressions

 The approach to establishing a rate expression for a reaction begins by postulating the mathematical form of the rate expression.
 For elementary reactions, the mathematical form may be postulated on the basis of theory.
 For non-elementary reactions, one approach involves simply picking a mathematical form that is convenient to work with.
 Of course, the resulting rate expression still must accurately predict the reaction rate as a function of temperature, pressure and composition.
 It also must satisfy the two requirements of being single-valued and of evaluating to zero at equilibrium.
 When initially chosen, the mathematical form typically contains one or more unknown constants.
 These constants can be referred to as kinetics parameters and their values can be chosen to make the rate expression as accurate as possible while still satisfying the rate expression requirements.

 In addition to the best values of the kinetics parameters, parameter estimation generates additional information.
 Some measure of the uncertainty in the values of the kinetics parameters is typically produced.
-Common examples are an estimate of the standard deviation or the 95% confidence interval for each parameter.
+Common examples are an estimate of the standard error or the 95% confidence interval for each parameter.
 Other statistical measures of how accurately the model represents the data (or how well the model “fits” the data) are also generated.
 Well-known examples include the correlation coefficient, \(R\), and the coefficient of determination, \(R^2\).
 Example 4.5.4 illustrates parameter estimation using experimental data.

 The next step in the process of establishing a rate expression for a reaction is assessing the accuracy of the rate expression.
 This assessment makes use of the statistical measures generated during parameter estimation.
 It may also include additional graphical methods.
 It should be noted that while parameter estimation yields the “best” values of the parameters, that does not mean that the underlying model is accurate.
 As an example, when \(y\) vs. \(x\) data are plotted, the plotted points might resemble a parabola.
 Parameter estimation can be used to find the best slope, \(m\), and intercept, \(b\), of a straight line model, \(y = mx + b\), for those data, but the resulting straight line still would not be accurate as seen in Figure 4.1.